Americans are serial snackers. In fact, researchers say snacks account for an extra 580 extra calories per day in our diets.

 An egg and cheese sandwich usually comes in under 400 calories no matter where you go, as long as it’s not on a bagel.
 Plus, the protein hit helps temper your appetite as the day wears on.

 Filled with satiating nuts and bits of fiber-filled fruit, trail mix has to be far healthier than chips and pretzels, right?
 Not so much.
 Most trail mixes are loaded with salt, and the dried fruit pieces are essentially sugar dusted with sugar.
+In fact, Target’s bag of Market Pantry Trail Mix has 15 grams of the sweet stuff!

 Go for a handful of walnuts or almonds, or use our exclusive guide on How to Make the Perfect Trail Mix!